 How do you know what to look for?
-If you’ve noticed one or more of these changes in your parent’s activities of daily living (ADLs), it might be time to discuss care options.
+If you’ve noticed one or more of these changes in your parents' daily living (ADLs), it might be time to discuss care options.

-If your parent has recently suffered an illness or incident, like a stroke or fall, that’s another sign that they may need a long term plan for care.
+If your parent has recently suffered an illness or incident, such as a stroke or fall, that’s another sign that they may need a long term plan for care.

 Unless you’re an only child, chances are you’ll need to discuss your observations with family members and develop a plan for your parent’s care.
 While this may not be the easiest conversation, it’s important to keep a level head and make sure your parent’s care is top of mind.

 In a Forbes.com article, Carolyn Rosenblatt advises family members to keep the peace by sticking to a few basic rules during this discussion.

 - Do decide what you’re going to talk about during the discussion - and stay on topic.

 - Don’t bring up fights or disagreements that happened in the past.

 - Do listen without interrupting.

 - Don’t shut down; stay engaged, and listen and answer respectfully.